bf2fc6cc711aee1a0c2a/ffm-fleet-manager-go-template/docs/getting-credentials-and-accounts.md

 # AWS
 AWS accounts are required for provisioning development OSD clusters and to access AWS Route53 for Domain Name System.
 To request a AWS accounts, have a chat with your team's manager.
-> NOTE, if you are in the Middleware, make sure to send an email to `mw-billing-leaders@redhat.com` request the account to be created.
+> NOTE, if you are in the Middleware, make sure to send an email to the appropriate people in middleware to request the account to be created.
 The email should follow the below format:
 ```
 *Request Type*
 New AWS account